juroberttyb/blog/src/robert_chu.md

 Welcome!

-This is a blog recording some interesting problems I faced or thinking about, most are technical, some are just part of my life.
+This is a blog recording some interesting problems I faced or am thinking about, most are technical, some are just part of my life.

 <img style="
   width: 360px;